fabeklou/linkedin-learning_full-stack_web_developer/13-learning_regular_expressions/4-repetition/README.md

 - `/\d{2,}/`: min is equal to 2 and max is equal to infinite.
 This pattern will match any consecutive digits of 2 characters or more.
 - `/\d{2,5}/`: min is equal to 2 and max is equal to 5.
 This pattern will match any consecutive digits of a minimum of 2 characters and a maximum of 5 characters.

-Most of the time, you will be using quantified repetition to match standardize data, when the target string is expected to have a specific format, such as a telephone number.
+Most of the time, you will be using quantified repetition to match standardized data, when the target string is expected to have a specific format, such as a telephone number.

 Use this string sample to practice quantified repetition in pattern construction: